Silchar–Secunderabad Express: Route

-Note: Bold letters indicates Major Railway Stations/Major Cities.
+Note: Bold letters indicate Major Railway Stations/Major Cities.

 Timings

 The train departs from Silchar at 19:30 IST, every Wednesday and arrives at Charlapalli at 4:15 IST, every Saturdays.
 From Charlapalli, the train departs at 04:45 IST, every Saturday and arrives at Silchar at 23:40 IST, every Monday.

 Classes

+earlier was ICF rakes.
 The train usually consists of a massive load of 23 standard LHB coach: